Alice Chater: Life and career

 Chater attended the Italia Conti Academy of Theatre Arts in London and signed a recording contract with Virgin EMI Records in 2017.

 She has written songs with songwriters and producers including Rami Yacoub, Carl Falk, Mark Ralph, Kee Ingrosso and Rachel Furner.

 Chater released three covers in 2017 before releasing her own original music, covering "More Than You Know" by Axwell & Ingrosso which originally featured uncredited production by LIOHN & Salvatlre and uncredited vocals from Kristoffer Fogelmark.
-This was followed by a cover of Mariah Carey's "Vision Of Love" and Madonna's "Hung Up".
+This was followed by a cover of Mariah Carey's "Vision Of Love" and Madonna's "Hung Up."

-She released her visual introduction video "My Name Is Alice" in April 2018, followed by the release of her first single, "Girls x Boys", later that month.
+She released her visual introduction video "My Name Is Alice" in April 2018, followed by the release of her first single, "Girls x Boys," later that month.
 The second 2018 single, titled "Heartbreak Hotel", includes a sample from Anita Ward's 1979 song "Ring My Bell".
 Her third single, "Hourglass", was released 3 October 2018 and samples the Human League's 1981 hit, "Don't You Want Me", as well as Allie X's 2016 song "Casanova".
-Two singles, "Wonderland (My Name Is Alice)", and "Thief", were released on 11 January 2019 and 18 January 2019 respectively.
+Two singles, "Wonderland (My Name Is Alice)," and "Thief," were released on 11 January 2019 and 18 January 2019 respectively.

 On 2 August 2019, she released her single, "Tonight" along with a music video on YouTube.

 Chater released the collaboration "Lola" with Australian rapper Iggy Azalea in November 2019.
 The song charted in the UK, the US, Scotland, and New Zealand.
 The duo performed the song at the International Music Awards in Berlin, Germany.

 On 21 May 2020, she released another solo single "Two Of Us", with a video for the song following a week after on 28 May.
-Bizu Yaregal from Euphoriazine gave it a positive review saying, “Two Of Us” is best described as devastatingly beautiful, and shows a different and more stripped-back side to the performer.
-Produced by MYKL (who has worked with the likes of Zayn Malik and Mabel) the song talks about a relationship that is ending, and such a personal topic pushes Chater to showcase the best of her extraordinary vocal ability.
+Bizu Yaregal from Euphoria Magazine gave it a positive review saying, “'Two Of Us' is best described as devastatingly beautiful, and shows a different and more stripped-back side to the performer.
+Produced by MYKL (who has worked with the likes of Zayn Malik and Mabel) the song talks about a relationship that is ending, and such a personal topic pushes Chater to showcase the best of her extraordinary vocal ability."

-On 24 July that same year, she released the promotional single "Pretty In Pink", which featured a lyric video and talked about self-empowerment, which led up to August 7, where she released her EP "Aries".
+On 24 July that same year, she released the promotional single "Pretty In Pink", which featured a lyric video and talked about self-empowerment, which led up to 7 August, when she released her EP "Aries."

 She also has a Christmas song where she covers Leona Lewis.
-The cover is titled "One More Sleep", released on the 21st of December 2020.
+The cover is titled "One More Sleep," released on 21 December 2020.
 She is featured on "N.Y.E." from Iggy Azalea's deluxe version of "The End of an Era" which was released in September 2021.

+Chater came back after 3 years of absence in the music scene by signing with Epic Records a subsidiary of Sony Music and released new song "Don't Let My Boyfriend Get In Your Way" on 19 July 2024.